AdaCore/gnatstudio/docs/tutorial/callgraph.rst

 In the call graph, click on the right arrow of `Process` (one of the first items on the top).
 Also click on the right arrow of `Error_Msg`.

+The call graph contains a tool bar; the button on the right of this tool bar brings up the options menu.

-Select `Orthogonal links` in the contextual menu of the graph to change the way links are displayed in the graph.
+Unselect `Straight links` in the options  menu of the graph to change the way links are displayed in the graph.
 You may then play with the zoom (:kbd:`=` and :kbd:`-` keys).

-If you select `Hide links` from `Error_Msg` contextual menu, this will hide all the links that are related to this item: the link between the callers and callees of `Error_Msg` are no longer displayed.
-This can be useful when the graph becomes complex, to hide some parts.
-If you go back to the contextual menu, you can now select `Show links` to show the links again.

 Click on right arrow of `Process` (`(Decl) instructions.ads:12`).

 The items can also be moved: move e.g `Msg` item around.

-You can also recompute the layout of all the current items by using the browser's contextual menu `Refresh layout` (move the mouse on the browser's background, with no box underneath, and right click).
+You can also recompute the layout of all the current items by using the `Refresh layout` button (the sixth button from the left on the local tool bar).

 Click on left arrow of `Msg`
 to display who is calling `Msg`.
 Notice that `View` calls `Msg`.